-Hess has submitted a plan to conduct exploration activities on the OCS.
-The purpose of the Proposed Action is to drill and temporarily or permanently abandon wells A, C, D, and E so that Hess can utilize the information to evaluate the potential for, and develop plans for, the development and production of hydrocarbon resources on the OCS, which would contribute to the Nation's need for energy.
+Shell has submitted a plan to conduct exploration activities on the OCS.
+The purpose of the Proposed Action is to drill, complete, and temporarily abandon six wells so that Shell can utilize the information to evaluate the potential for, and develop plans for, the development and production of hydrocarbon resources on the OCS, which would contribute to the Nation's energy needs.